-- do not move casualty unless they are exposed to life-threatening situation
+- Do not move a casualty unless they are exposed to a life-threatening situation.

-- remain with the casualty and administer first aid (if currently trained to do so) until assistance arrives
+- Remain with the casualty and administer first aid (if trained to do so) until assistance arrives.

-- follow the instructions of the relevant Emergency Services personnel or first aid officer
+- Follow the instructions of relevant Emergency Services personnel or First Aid personnel.

 Debriefing following first aid treatments